j4david/duckdb_fdw/README.md

 ### Compilation error: "implicit declaration of function 'GetUserId'" (PG 17)

 PostgreSQL 17 requires explicit `#include "miscadmin.h"` for `GetUserId()`.
-This is fixed in the main branch, so ensure the checkout includes the PG17 compatibility fix already present upstream.[file:1]
+This is fixed in the main branch, so ensure the checkout includes the PG17 compatibility fix already present upstream.

 ### PostgreSQL 18 build errors around `create_foreignscan_path`